 Above all the overall level of freight access charging require serious consideration, and we urge the ORR to consider the affordability of freight business in their considerations, especially bearing in mind other increased costs we are having to bear.
+A regime to kick start growth and add real value to UK GDP would be a great legacy compared to the alternative of decline of rail freight.

-Colas Rail urges the ORR to keep the structure of freight charges simple and not introduce complicated but economically correct structures which are just not practical to implement, and in reality make no difference to behaviour.
+Freightliner also urges the ORR to keep the structure of freight charges simple and not introduce complicated but economically correct structures which are just not practical to implement, and in reality make no difference to behaviour.

-Colas Rail is committed to work more closely with Network Rail with the aim of making each other more efficient.
+Freightliner is keen to work more closely with Network Rail with the aim of making each other more efficient.
 A carefully balanced efficiency benefit sharing model will be important in this regard.